ppy/osu-wiki/news/2024/2024-01-26-osumania-7k-world-cup-2024-round-of-24-recap.md

 From the very beginning, the teams didn't fear to show their preferred skill sets.
 While the United Kingdom banned a Long Note pick and picked a Rice one subsequently, Germany did the exact opposite.
 These biases were shown all throughout the match, as the teams stuck to their strong suits.

 The match then began with [seatrus - Raindrop](https://osu.ppy.sh/beatmapsets/2119535#mania/4452365) where Germany managed to squeeze their first point thanks to their consistency despite the early miss.
 Little did they know this aforementioned consistency was going to be what would uplift their lead for the rest of the match!
-The advantage Germany gained thanks to their LN picks and ::{ flag=DE }:: [TsukiyaWhiskers](https://osu.ppy.sh/users/12598261)' amazing performance throughout the match would unfortunately seal the deal as team United Kingdom was not able to maintain their leads.
+The advantage Germany gained thanks to their LN picks and ::{ flag=DE }:: ::TsukiyaWhiskers::{ user-id=12598261 }' amazing performance throughout the match would unfortunately seal the deal as team United Kingdom was not able to maintain their leads.

 Alas, this was no stomp by any stretch of the imagination.
 The United Kingdoms's performance was admirable, and while they weren't able to secure a point, they managed to put Germany on check more than a few times.
 [Y.W - Freshness Vacation](https://osu.ppy.sh/beatmapsets/2119550#mania/4452388) was a testament to that.

-Shout-outs to ::{ flag=DE }:: [sinkip](https://osu.ppy.sh/users/4373641) for [playing the entire match with a BMS controller](https://www.twitch.tv/videos/2039250337?t=04h05m49s)!
+Shout-outs to ::{ flag=DE }:: ::sinkip::{ user-id=4373641 } for [playing the entire match with a BMS controller](https://www.twitch.tv/videos/2039250337?t=04h05m49s)!

 ---